 If your kids love bubbles as much as my toddler does, get ready to blow their little minds with these magical giant bubbles!
-In the next few minutes, I am going to walk you through exactly how to make bubbles that will bring your family together for hours of fun.
+In the next few minutes, I am going to walk you through exactly how to make giant bubbles without glycerin.
+This fun outdoor activity will bring your family together for hours of fun.

 I’m not talking about one of those big bubbles that escapes the bubble wand as you gently blow every bit of air from your lungs.
 No. I’m talking about huge bubbles that are bigger than your toddler!
 Heck, these bubbles can get bigger than you!

-If you’re not convinced that giant bubbles will make your toddler to 10+ year old burst with excitement, let me be the first to tell you that they will love this fun outdoor activity.
+If you’re not convinced that giant bubbles will make your toddler to 10+ year old burst with excitement, let me be the first to tell you that they will love this activity.